South Carolina Air National Guard members donate more than 100 retired uniforms to the Civil Air Patrol

 |0

-This work, South Carolina Air National Guard members donate more than 100 retired uniforms to the Civil Air Patrol [Image 3 of 3], by SMSgt Carl Clegg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina Air National Guard members donate more than 100 retired uniforms to the Civil Air Patrol, by SMSgt Carl Clegg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-South Carolina Air National Guard members donate more than 100 retired uniforms to the Civil Air Patrol

 LEAVE A COMMENT